koalazak/dorita980/README.md

 # Auto discover IP address for local request:

-If you dont known the robot IP address to use in `dorita980.Local()` you can use `dorita980.getRobotIP()` to find it.
+If you don't known which IP address to use in `dorita980.Local()` you can use `dorita980.getRobotIP()` to find it.
-This process takes 1 or 2 seconds, so if you know the IP just use it explicity.
+This process takes 1-2 seconds, so if you know the IP you can just use it explicity.

 You need UDP brodcast enable in your network!